tararoshan/ccat/brainstorming.md

   - OR have it in a cron job
   - OR find a way to keep it in memory. eg modify bootup (UEFI?) so that it cURLs from a server
     - abnormal network traffic; *ask others for advice!*

-### Configuration for where to get commands
-- maybe a simple file, maybe built into the code itself

 ### Authenticate communication
 - asymmetric encryption? it'll take much longer